 Bill 210, An Act respecting the subdivision of a lot located in the Maison Roussil protection area in Terrebonne and partly in the Maison Bélisle protection area in Terrebonne (Order of reference given on 4 December 2019).

 Statutory order

-Hearing the heads of educational institutions at the university level.
+- Hearing the heads of educational institutions at the university level.

-Order in compliance with the Standing Orders
+Order of initiative

-Interpellation:
+- Future of the news media.